fcabrera23/EW-24-Workshop2/content/install/schema.md

     ```

     - Reserved IP start address for your Kubernetes services.
 This IP range must be free on your subnet.
     - Number of reserved IP start addresses for your Kubernetes services.
 Based on the size, a range of free IP addresses will be allocated to your subnet.
+Change the `ServiceIPRangeSize` from **0** to **5**

     ```json
     "Init": {
-        "ServiceIPRangeStart": "192.168.10.111",
         "ServiceIPRangeSize": 5
-    }
+    },
     ```

     - The below settings control the environment network configuration.